-She's trying to heal a fractured wrist, but she's too emotionally spun and can't concentrate.
+She's trying to heal a fractured wrist but she's too emotionally spun and can't concentrate.
 For all her amazing power and sheer force, she can't manipulate that energy into something positive like healing.
-She can only bend destruction, like fire, and he often wonders if she was born in the wrong nation, the wrong era.
+She can only bend destruction, like fire, and he often wonders if she was born into the wrong element, the wrong era.

 Already Bolin, the peacemaker, is stepping in between them, but Mako gently shoves his brother to side and faces Korra directly.
-Her eyes are still narrowed on the Firebender, her chest heaving rapidly with each breath she takes.
-Reaching out with two fingers, Mako touches her shoulder and pushes, forcing her to sit back down on the floor.
+Her eyes are still narrowed on the firebender, her chest heaving rapidly with each breath she takes.
+Reaching out with two fingers, Mako touches her shoulder and pushes, forcing her to sit back down.
 She's caught off-guard when he kneels beside her, gently taking her swollen wrist in one hand while his other cups water from the bowl next to her feet.

 His actions are slow and deliberate, like a man trying to placate a skittish animal.
-He lets the water drain from his palm and through his fingers onto her wrist and trains his golden eyes on hers when she hisses in a short intake of breath and waits for her to listen.
+He lets the water drain from his palm and through his fingers onto her wrist.
+He trains his golden eyes on hers when she hisses in a short intake of breath and waits for her to listen.

 "There are a lot of things you don't know about me," he informs her darkly, his voice thick as his fingers trace the purple-black bruise circling her wrist.
 "Concentrate on the movement of my fingers and imagine them as currents mending your bones."

-Her eyes are suddenly wide now, like liquid pools of sapphire, and he feels himself getting lost in them, if only for a moment.
-So often does she blur the line between what is real and what is imagined that he forgets why they argue so much, why they clash so brightly.
+Her eyes have gone wide, like liquid pools of sapphire, and he feels himself getting lost in them—if only for a moment.
+So often does she blur the line between what's real and what's imagined that he forgets why they argue so much, why they clash so brightly.
 She's so stubborn yet so incredibly fierce, unwavering and steadfast like a tattoo on his heart, that he cannot picture anything or anyone else in the room but her.

 Her voice is barely above an audible whisper and her face is turned, her hand already snatched away from his.
 Like every connection they have ever made, it is fleeting and cold when it ends.